testvidya11/vault-tools/README.md

 Tools is the English word for ツール.
 Tooling for the Heroku Vault team to enable faster bootstrapping for Ruby projects.

+"Unless you're makin some awful, piece-of-shit rails app, then you can probably use these tools." - Matt Conway

 ## Setting up a development environment

 Install the dependencies: